Karim López

-Karim Hiram López Mondaca (born 12 April 2007) is a Mexican professional basketball player for the New Zealand Breakers of the Australian National Basketball League (NBL).
+Karim Hiram López Mondaca (born 12 April 2007) is a Mexican professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
+After playing for Joventut Badalona and the New Zealand Breakers between 2024 and 2026, López was selected with the 21st overall pick by the Memphis Grizzlies in the 2026 NBA draft.

 Early life

 López was born on 12 April 2007, in Hermosillo, Sonora, Mexico.
 His father, Jesús Hiram López, played for the Mexico national basketball team.
-After first trying out soccer and taekwondo, he began playing basketball from a young age.
+After first trying out football and taekwondo, he began playing basketball from a young age.
 He began training seriously for basketball at age 12 with the encouragement of his father, and was able to play against players up to five years older than him and still "held his own".
 At the age of 14, he received an offer to play professionally in Spain for the club Joventut Badalona, and left his family to move there.

 Professional career

 López played two seasons for Joventut Badalona's "B" team, from 2022 to 2024.
 He was promoted to the senior squad in 2024 and appeared in four games during the 2023–24 season, scoring two points.
 After the 2023–24 season, he left Joventut and signed with the New Zealand Breakers of the Australian National Basketball League (NBL) in August 2024 as a Next Star.
 He impressed for the Breakers, becoming the youngest player in NBL history to record a double-double that October.
 Appearing in 25 games during the 2024–25 season, he averaged 9.6 points and 4.7 rebounds.
-The 18-year-old Mexican Next Star enters his second season with the New Zealand Breakers one of the more exciting talents in the world looking ahead to the 2026 NBA Draft.

-Joined the Next Stars program for NBL25 already having represented Mexico and playing in Spain professionally.

-Has continued playing for the Mexican national team despite still being just 18, but it was at the Breakers in NBL25 where he showed what an emerging superstar he is.

-Produced 9.6 points and 4.7 rebounds a game and now will look to build on that further in NBL26 before looming as a lottery pick in the NBA Draft.
+On 30 January 2026, López scored a career-high 32 points in the Breakers' 97–95 win over Melbourne United.
+In the 2025–26 NBL season, the Breakers finished outside the finals spots in seventh at the end of the regular season but won the inaugural NBL Ignite Cup Final, defeating the Adelaide 36ers 111–107 behind López's 12 points, eight rebounds, five assists and two steals.

-López is regarded as a top prospect for the 2026 NBA draft.
+On 23 March 2026, López declared for the NBA draft, where he was regarded as a top prospect.

+On 23 June 2026, López was selected with the 21st overall pick by the Detroit Pistons in the 2026 NBA draft.
+He became the first Mexican-born first-round draft pick and second Mexican-born draftee in NBA history (after Eduardo Nájera).
+He was then immediately traded to the Memphis Grizzlies, along with three future second round picks, in exchange for Ebuka Okorie.

-International career
+National team career

 López competed for Mexico at the 2022 Centrobasket U15 Championship.
 He then played at the 2023 FIBA Under-16 Americas Championship, notably scoring 23 points in a loss to the United States team.
 He played for the senior national team in 2024 during the Olympic qualification tournament.